bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 - And likely a lot of other [metadata](https://en.wikipedia.org/wiki/Metadata)

 For Android, YouTube and Gmail users it is simply not practical to delete their Google account.
-However, there are *some* options are user can tweak to decrease the amount of data Google collects about you.
+However, there are *some* options a user can tweak to decrease the amount of data Google collects about you.

 Log into to [My Activity](https://myactivity.google.com).
 This lists all the activity Google records for your account.
 Delete all the archives you no longer want Google to store.
 Select the *Activity Controls* and `pause` all the activities provided.
-Congratulations, Google is now collecting less of your private information.
+Well done, Google is now collecting less of your private information.

 Web Searching